 In the 1986 comedy "The Money Pit," a young Tom Hanks finds himself struggling to repair a decrepit mansion that's falling apart around him.
 The gigantic house seems like a good deal at first -- until the staircase starts collapsing and chimneys begin caving in.
 Important lesson: Never buy a house without doing your homework.
 And buying vacant land may not be exactly the same as buying a house, but similar rules apply.
-You should always know what you're getting yourself into.
+You should always know what you're getting yourself into and how much it costs to build a house.

 Buying a vacant lot is an important and complex decision, just like any real estate purchase.
 For starters, there are plenty of reasons to buy a parcel of land.
 If you buy a house, it's probably so you can live in it; but with land, you could choose to build your own house, use the property as a long-term investment or even to start up a business.
 Property also introduces a host of issues you don't normally face when buying a house.
 There are all sorts of restrictions that could apply to a vacant lot -- you might not be able to build a house on it at all.